 - Intelligence: Intelligence is an inborn capacity to perceive the right thing, at the right place, at the right moment.
 It is the general mental adaptability to new problems and conditions of life.
 Intelligence is certainly an asset.
 It enables easy adjustment even under difficult circumstances and thus helps in building up personality.
 Intelligent people are able to adjust themselves to changing environments with great ease, efficiency and speed and hence they are said to have a good personality.

-- Emotional Life: The core of an emotional experience is feeling.
+- Emotional Life: The core of the emotional experience is feeling.
 When feelings violent and the composure of our mind is disturbed we have no longer feelings but emotions.
-An emotion is thus nothing but an intense and violent feeling.
-Emotions play a very important part in the individual and social life of man.
+Emotion is thus nothing but an intense and violent feeling.
+Emotions play a very important part of the individual and social life of man.
 They determine to a very great extent his physical and mental health.
-They also determine whether a person will be liked in the society or will be treated as a nuisance.
+They also determine whether a person will be liked in society or will be treated as a nuisance.
 Emotions are to be sublimated.
 They should not be repressed.
 Repressed emotions give us complexes which further lead to disintegrated or maladjusted personality.